-- Misconduct by the landlord such as entering the dwelling unit without consent, not making repairs or not complying with housing or building codes. - The landlord's breach of Express Warranty of Habitability or Implied Warranty of Habitability.
+Misconduct by the landlord - such as entering the dwelling unit without consent, not making repairs or not complying with housing or building codes.

-- Reletting to a new tenant.
-Under the terms of the rental agreement or lease, the landlord may be able to approve or disapprove the new tenant. - · Agreement by both parties (landlord and tenant). - At the end of the lease's term by declining to renew the lease.
+- I The landlord's breach of "Express Warranty of Habitability" or "Implied Warranty of Habitability." - Reletting to a new tenant.
+Under the terms of the rental agreement or lease, the landlord may be able to approve or disapprove the new tenant. - Agreement by both parties (landlord and tenant)

-What If ...
+What if ...